lucatume/wp-browser/docs/extensions.md

 ### `BuiltInServerController`

-This extension will start and stop the PHP built-in web server before and after the tests are run.
+This extension will start and stop the PHP built-in web server before and after the tests run.

 The extension can be configured with the following parameters:

 * required